Hallur20/Assignment4Databases/README.md

 <h4>Exercise 2</h4>
-<p>we inserted two users and a mercedes car as the product, afterwards we checked priveleges on users one by one, and in the end we then checked the log.
+<p>We inserted two users and a mercedes car as the product, afterwards we checked priveleges on users one by one, and in the end we then checked the log.
 Code snippet is down below</p>

 ```sql
 INSERT INTO employees VALUES (1601,"Kayed","Murched","9300","cph-mk420@cphbusiness.dk","2","1621","developers");